-William D. Hartung is a Senior Research Fellow at the Quincy Institute for Responsible Statecraft.
-His work focuses on the arms industry and U.S. military budget.
+William D. Hartung focuses on the arms industry and US military budget.
 He was previously the director of the Arms and Security Program at the Center for International Policy and the co-director of the Center’s Sustainable Defense Task Force.
 He is the author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex (Nation Books, 2011) and the co-editor, with Miriam Pemberton, of Lessons from Iraq: Avoiding the Next War (Paradigm Press, 2008).
-His previous books include And Weapons for All (HarperCollins, 1995), a critique of U.S. arms sales policies from the Nixon through Clinton administrations.
+And Weapons for All (HarperCollins, 1995) is a critique of US arms sales policies from the Nixon through Clinton administrations.

-From July 2007 through March 2011, Mr. Hartung was the director of the Arms and Security Initiative at the New America Foundation.
-Prior to that, he served as the director of the Arms Trade Resource Center at the World Policy Institute.
+Bill previously directed programs at the New America Foundation and the World Policy Institute.
 He also worked as a speechwriter and policy analyst for New York State Attorney General Robert Abrams.
 Hartung’s articles on security issues have appeared in the New York Times, the Washington Post, the Los Angeles Times, The Nation, and the World Policy Journal.

-He has been a featured expert on national security issues on CBS 60 Minutes, NBC Nightly News, the PBS Newshour, CNN, Fox News, and scores of local, regional, and international radio outlets.
+He has been a featured expert on national security issues on CBS 60 Minutes, NBC Nightly News, the PBS Newshour, CNN, Fox News, and scores of local, regional, and international TV and radio outlets.